Learning Center / How to Connect EL Wire

 06

-Connect the Power Source and Test
+Connect Power and Test

 07

-Secure and Mount the Wire
+Secure and Mount

 Troubleshooting